pymc-devs/pymc/docs/source/contributing/developer_guide_implementing_distribution.md

    overriding `__new__`.
 1. As mentioned above, `PyMC` v4.x works in a very {term}`functional <Functional Programming>` way, and all the information that is needed in the `logp` and `logcdf` methods is expected to be "carried" via the `RandomVariable` inputs.
 You may pass numerical arguments that are not strictly needed for the `rng_fn` method but are used in the `logp` and `logcdf` methods.
 Just keep in mind whether this affects the correct shape inference behavior of the `RandomVariable`.
 If specialized non-numeric information is needed you might need to define your custom`_logp` and `_logcdf` {term}`Dispatching` functions, but this should be done as a last resort.
 1. The `logcdf` method is not a requirement, but it's a nice plus!
+1. Currently only one moment is supported in the `get_moment` method, and probably the "higher-order" one is the most useful (that is `mean` > `median` > `mode`)...
+You might need to truncate the moment if you are dealing with a discrete distribution.
+1. When creating the `get_moment` method, we have to be careful with `size != None` and broadcast properly when some parameters that are not used in the moment may nevertheless inform about the shape of the distribution.
+E.g. `pm.Normal.dist(mu=0, sigma=np.arange(1, 6))` returns a moment of `[mu, mu, mu, mu, mu]`.

 For a quick check that things are working you can try the following: